mad-lab-fau/mad-cookiecutter/ds-base/{{cookiecutter.project_slug}}/README.md

 ### Format and Linting

-To ensure consistent code structure this project uses prospector, black, and isort to automatically check the code format.
+To ensure consistent code structure this project uses prospector, black, and ruff to automatically check (and fix) the code format.

 ```
-poe format  # runs black and isort
+poe format  # runs black and ruff with the autofix flag
-poe lint # runs prospector
+poe lint # runs ruff without autofix (will show issues that can not automatically be fixed)
 ```

-If you want to check if all code follows the code guidelines, run `poe check`.
+If you want to check if all code follows the code guidelines, run `poe ci_check`.
 This can be useful in the CI context